Integradas/DigitalHubCommunity/Contributing.md

 ## We Develop with Github
 We use github to host code, notebooks, sample datasets, track issues and discuessions, as well as accept pull requests.

-## We Use [Github Flow](https://guides.github.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests
+## All Changes Happen Through Pull Requests
-Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
+Pull requests are the best way to propose changes to the repository (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
 We actively welcome your pull requests:

 1. Fork the repo and create your branch from `main`.
 2. If you've added notebooks, please indicates requirements and library dependencies at the top of the notebook